-The following table and graph illustrate the hypothetical total return and payment at maturity on the CDs linked to a hypothetical Index.
-The "total return" as used in this term sheet is the number, expressed as a percentage, that results from comparing the payment at maturity per \$1,000 CD.
+The following table and graph illustrate the hypothetical payment at maturity on the CDs linked to a hypothetical Index.
 The hypothetical payments set forth below assume the following:

+- the CDs have not been automatically called;

-- an Initial Value of 100.00; and - a Contingent Digital Return of 28.00%.
+- an Initial Value of 100.00; and

+- a Participation Rate of 100.00%.